-A significant portion of the American public isn’t filing their own taxes, relying on a tax preparer to handle the arduous process.
+A significant portion of the American public isn’t filing their own taxes, instead, they’re relying on a tax preparer to handle the arduous process.
 And although most preparers are doing honest work for honest pay, there are some who will abuse your trust.
 The person preparing your taxes should be available to break down any and every question you have about your finances.
 If they’re not honest, they might attempt anything from trying to claim illegal deductions or credits as a way to increase their fee to simply using their position to steal your tax refund or personal information.
 Also, make sure to keep a close eye on your tax preparer’s work trail if they play multiple roles in your financial life.

 Using people’s generosity to take advantage of them is pretty low, but that doesn’t stop some criminals from doing it anyway.
 Luring you in with a cause you hold dear and the promise of a tax deduction, fake charities will convince you to hand over cash and then try to claim it on your taxes come April.
 Or, if you’re really unlucky, they might even use their front as a means to steal personal information that they can then use to commit further fraud or steal your identity.

-The IRS offers a search feature, called Exempt Organizations Select Check, to determine if a charity is legitimate or not, so you can run any group through that to confirm they’re legit.
+The IRS offers a search feature called Exempt Organizations Select Check to determine if a charity is legitimate or not, so you can run any group through that to confirm it’s legit.
 You should also ask for their Employer Identification Number (EIN), which any real organization should provide without complaint.
-Also watch out for a group that is using a name only slightly changed from a well-known organization while also mimicking the look and feel of their group, and never send cash via mail or give out your credit card information to someone contacting you to solicit a donation.
+Also watch out for a group that is using a name only slightly changed from a well-known organization while also mimicking the look and feel of the group, and never send cash via mail or give out your credit card information to someone contacting you to solicit a donation.

 Inflated Refund Claims